 If you are not yet a Participant Member, please register.
 (Note: This link will take you to a quick and easy online form).

-Once you are registered, please visit the NNI Task Group Charter page.
+Once you are registered, please visit the IP-NNI Task Group Charter page.

 At the top of the charter page, you will find a link to subscribe to the NNI TF Mailing List.

-The following documents produced by the NNI Task Force are available for download:
+The following ratified publications produced by the IP-NNI Task Force are available for download.

 This is the ratified version of the IP NNI Profile Specification, published by the joint ATIS/SIP Forum NNI Task Force.
 The IP-NNI Profile Specification defines a reference architecture and specifications for both the protocol and media as it appears “on-the-wire” at interconnect points.
 The specifications reference commonly used IETF, 3GPP, and other related industry specifications and identify protocol extensions and capability information needed for all-IP telephony peering.

 - Joint ATIS/SIP Forum Technical Report – IP Interconnection Routing (ATIS-1000062)